The Gothenburg Colourists, April 22, 2023 – April 7, 2024

 Sculpture exhibition in Pilane, season opens May 13

 With a magnificent view, you can experience art in the open air in Pilane, nominated as one of Europe’s top ten sculpture parks by The Guardian, together with Louisiana in Denmark and Vigeland Park in Olso.
 Pilane is a place where humans have gathered for thousands of years.
 In the eight-hectare cultural landscape at the island of Tjörn, you will find lots of beautiful, exciting and interesting sculptures by several contemporary artists.
+This year, Pilane will be visited by the world-famous artist Ai Weiwei, who will show his beautiful and exciting installation Roots – seven gigantic roots from the underworld.
+In addition, there is a new site-specific sculpture by Charlotte Gyllenhammar and works by Tony Cragg, Maria Miesenberger, Hans Gothlin, Anna Fasshauer, Ingela Palmertz and Ingrid Ogenstedt.

 The 90s at Mölndals Stadsmuseum, opens May 25